ivyostosh/personal-site/src/data/about.md

 # Currently learning

-- JS / React
+- JavaScript / React
 - Spanish

 # I dream of

-- finishing my CS degree
+- <del>Finishing my Computer Science degree</del> DONE!!!
+- Becoming a full-time Software Engineer
-- changing the world
+- Changing the world
-- making something incredible that can change the world
+- Making something incredible that can change the world
-- making something incredible that can change some part of the world
+- Making something incredible that can change some part of the world
-- making something incredible that can benefit some people
+- Making something incredible that can benefit some people